jvorhauer/fsmon/README.md

 ICA_DIR=/some/where/over/the/rainbow
 ```

-Now start the monitor with (with watch)
+Now start the monitor with (with watch for changes)

 ```bash
 bun dev
 ```

-or (not watching for source changes)
+or (not watching for changes)

 ```bash
 bun start